angelo-ortiz/angelo-ortiz.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I started my Phd on early vocal learning at LSCP and GIPSA-lab.
+I started my PhD on early vocal learning at LSCP and GIPSA-lab.